Bioconductor/BioC2019/docs/workshops.md

   tools can be used for germline or somatic variants, but as we will see, can also be used for any other feature represented as GRanges objects.

+- Cooley N and Wright E. _Working with Genomic Data in R with the DECIPHER package_.
+[DECIPHER][] is a multifaceted package that includes many tools for working with genome-scale sequence data.
+Genomic sequences undergo a variety of large-scale mutational processes, including rearrangements, inversions, duplications, insertions, and deletions.
+Since genomes are often not collinear, it is often useful to map syntenic regions between genomes to facilitate analyses.
+DECIPHER contains a synteny mapping function that locates syntenic regions among genomes and can be used to identify orthologous genes.
+Additional functions allow for alignment and downstream analyses of these syntenic regions.
+This workshop will walk through a complete workflow for analyzing a set of genomes using DECIPHER, starting with importing genomes from local files or external repositories.
+Synteny will be mapped among multiple genomes and used as the basis for ortholog prediction.
+We will show how to use these sets of orthologous genes to construct phylogenetic trees representing the evolutionary history of the core-genome and pan-genome.

 <!--
 - Wright E Performing multiple alignment of homologous sequences with